debacoding/2.Competitive-Programming/CPP STL.md

 Output of rbegin and rend: 5 4 3 2 1
 Output of crbegin and crend : 5 4 3 2 1
 ```
-# Functions used to indiciate Capacity of Vector
+# Functions used to indicate Capacity of Vector

 1. size() – Returns the number of elements in the vector.
 2. max_size() – Returns the maximum number of elements that the vector can hold.